janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 the library, but if the library lacks features and good design, you cannot easily get around that.
-I'm not gonna lie, even though Sequel and ActiveRecord are very similar, deeply understanding Sequel still took a lot of time (like ActiveRecord did), but it was very worth it.
+I'm not gonna lie, even though Sequel and ActiveRecord are very similar, deeply understanding Sequel still took a lot of time (like ActiveRecord did), but it was totally worth it.

 ### Stars